hsbyte/recipe-depot.net-mvc-react/README.md

 ...and more
 ~~~

 **Note**: *Shown are postings of dummy recipes, images and information for demonstration purpose.
-Database and food images not included in this repo.*
+Database file and food images are not included in this repo.
+To build the database, use the RecipeDepotData code-first EF.*